Binding, packing, tucking & padding

 Packing

-• You might use it during sex
+• Using it during sex.

-• You want to be able to stand to urinate
+• Being able to stand to pee.

 Packing options